whyisthisbroken/atmospheric-weather-card-backup/README.md

 The first two chips follow the global `inline` style and default background.
 The third chip overrides everything it needs to look different.

-All per-chip style overrides are listed in the [Chips reference table](#appearance) under "Per-chip style overrides".
+All per-chip style overrides are listed in the [Appearance](#appearance) section under "Per-chip style overrides".

 </details>